 - 2-3 Public workshops

 - Induced Jobs: 1

-The needs assessment will identify the needs and transportation gaps in the Mecca community, and to increase residents’ awareness on clean transportation, mobility options, and resources that are available to them.
-The main goal is to address concerns that are vital to the disadvantaged community, such as, the length of time waiting for public transportation service; the lack of shade and lighting at the bus stops; cultural concerns; better access to jobs, education, recreation, and medical care; and lack of safety around accessing public transportation
+The needs assessment identified the needs and transportation gaps in the Mecca community, to increase residents’ awareness on clean transportation, mobility options, and resources that are available to them.
+The main goal was to address concerns that are vital to the disadvantaged community, such as, the length of time waiting for public transportation service; the lack of shade and lighting at the bus stops; cultural concerns; better access to jobs, education, recreation, and medical care; and lack of safety around accessing public transportation

 Outreach & Engagement Strategies

 - Door-to-door outreach

 - Multilingual material